InsightReactions/tinyllama.insightreactions.github.io/docs/guides/open-webui/managing-models.md

 ---

-## Adding Models
+## Managing Models in Open WebUI (Since v0.4.8)

-To add a model to Open WebUI, follow these steps:
+To add or remove a model in Open WebUI, follow these initial steps to access the model management interface:

-1. Log in to your Open WebUI instance and access the Admin Panel by clicking on your profile picture in the top-right corner and selecting "Admin Panel" from the dropdown menu.
+1. Log in to your Open WebUI instance.
+2. Access the Admin Panel by clicking on your profile picture in the top-right corner and selecting "Admin Panel" from the dropdown menu.
-2. In the Admin Panel, switch from the Dashboard view to Settings and select the Models tab.
+3. In the Admin Panel, switch from the Users view to Settings and select the Connections tab.
+4. Under "Manage Ollama API Connections", click on the Manage icon (🔧).

+### Adding a Model

+To add a model:

-3. Under "Pull a model from Ollama.com", enter the model tag you acquired from the [Selecting Models](#selecting-models) step.
+1. Under "Pull a model from Ollama.com", enter the model tag you acquired from selecting models.
-4. Click the download icon (⬇️) to the right of the input field to add the model to Open WebUI.
+2. Click the download icon (⬇️) to the right of the input field to add the model.
-5. Wait for the progress bar to complete, indicating that the model has been successfully added.
+3. Wait for the progress bar to complete, indicating that the model has been successfully added.

 Once your model is added, you can use it in any chat session or integrate it with other third-party applications that support Ollama models, such as Amica.